Chocolate Lavender Parfait: A No-Churn Frozen Dessert

 This month Dashing Dom has joined forces with Krazy Kavey in a chilling combination of Random Recipes and Bloggers Scream for Ice Cream.
 Now that Autumn has descended on us rather earlier than expected, ice-cream is no longer top of my list of desired desserts.
-However, ice-cream and frozen desserts are what we’ve been tasked to make, so I gritted my teeth and went to interrogate Eat Your Books.
-This is my preferred method of selecting my books for these Random Recipe occasions.
+However, ice-cream and frozen desserts are what we’ve been tasked to make, so lavender chocolate parfait it is.
+I have to say, I don’t regret it.

 Chocolate Lavender Parfait

-To be honest I’m not terribly sure what the difference between a parfait and ice-cream is technically, but it’s a very good way of making a no-churn frozen dessert.
+Technically the difference between a parfait and ice-cream is a little vague.
+I reckon a parfait is just a type of ice-cream.
+Whatever it is or isn’t, it’s a very good way of making a no-churn frozen dessert.

 The parfait is velvety smooth and not a shard of ice crystal to be detected.
 It’s very rich and truly decadent, but the soupçon of lavender keeps it tasting fresh and prevents it from cloying on the palate as some creamy confections can do.
 The cognac gives a welcome hint of sophistication and brings out the other flavours.